Workshops

 Facility Tour 1: Department of Chemistry and Biochemistry

-Ryan Tian, PhD, Dept. of Chemistry and Biochemistry, UAF
+Ryan Tian, Ph.D., Dept. of Chemistry and Biochemistry, UAF

 Location: meet in Hillside foyer